Gambling in the Philippines

-Gambling in the Philippines has been present in the country since at least the sixteenth century.
+Gambling has been present in the Philippines since at least the sixteenth century.
 Various legal and illegal forms of gambling are found almost all over the archipelago.
 The government manages gambling through the Philippine Amusement and Gaming Corporation (PAGCOR) a state-owned enterprise which both operates a number of individual casinos and in turn acts as a regulator to privately owned casino operators.
 Since 2016 PAGCOR has also granted operating licenses and overseen the regulation of growing online gambling sector serving offshore markets.
 Casino gambling and integrated resorts have become a key component of the Philippines appeal as a tourist destination with more than twenty casinos found in Metro Manila alone.

 History

 Origins

-Even before the Spanish colonization., gambling is said to have already been present in the Philippines.
+Even before the Spanish colonization, gambling is said to have already been present in the Philippines.
 Although there are no exact records when gambling was first practiced in the archipelago, it is possible that some forms were introduced by the Chinese in the late sixteenth century.
 Due to the proximity of the two countries, many local Chinese would go to the Philippines for business and profit, engaging in different trades and activities.
 On Magellan’s voyage to the Philippines, it was noted in the accounts of Antonio Pigafetta, that he had already witnessed bets being placed on cockfights when his ship arrived in Palawan in 1521.